chrliu719/TechShare5117/README.md

 ```
 Walking through this function, the target is the element being interacted with.\
 To find where we need to move the object, we take the previous x-y position if there is one, and add it to the change in x and y recorded by the event.\
-We use this new x and y position to update the transform of the element and then save this x and y for future events.\
+We use this new x and y position to update the transform of the element and then save this x and y for future events.\\

+So, now we can drag our images around, but this one looks a little thin, it’d be nice if we could resize it.
 ## Resizing
 ## Adding Drop Zones